Japanese Wagyu a5 Fillet - Chateaubriand

-Japanese A5 Wagyu Fillet Thick End Whole Cut - BMS 8-12 (Exceptional)
+Japanese A5 Wagyu Chateaubriand - BMS 8-12 (Exceptional)

-This thick end cut comes from the widest section of a whole Japanese Wagyu A5 tenderloin.
+This chateaubriand cut comes from the widest section of a whole Japanese Wagyu A5 tenderloin.
 In butchery terms, the tenderloin is divided into three sections.
-The thinner tail end is where the fillet mignons are cut, The middle section called the Chateaubriand is where fillet steaks are cut and the thick end can be left whole to then worked in a variety of different preparations.
+The thinner tail end is where the fillet mignons are cut, The middle section is where fillet steaks are cut and the thick end, called the chateaubriand can be left whole to then worked in a variety of different preparations.
 It can be cooked whole, cut into steaks, sliced thinly for multiple dishes.

 Japanese Wagyu A5 Wagyu beef comes from the Kuroge Washu breed and is rated the 'best in the world'.
 Raised by hand in a respectful and devoted manner, it is then graded by the Japan Meat Grading association who grade the quality from the cross-section of the sixth and seventh rib.
 The criteria of quality include brightness, firmness and dryness of the meat, the visual quality of the marbling, and the shape of the whole carcass.